Manny Machado trade rumors grab attention at All-Star Game | New Country 923

 In his first at-bat Tuesday night, Machado hit a routine fly to Kemp in left field.
 Then, after Kemp doubled in the second inning, Machado walked to second base and clicked a “selfie” with the player who could be his future teammate.

-All the speculation, the endless questions and the buzzing around his locker couldn’t put a damper on the All-Star experience for Machado, who has never played for any big league team but the Orioles.
+All the speculation, the repetitive questions and the crowds around his locker couldn’t put a damper on the All-Star experience for Machado, who has never played for any big league team but the Orioles.

 “It’s awesome,” Machado said beforehand.
 “Every time you put on the Oriole uniform it’s always a great blessing, and you always want the opportunity to put that on.
 Just put it on, go play shortstop when I get my name announced.
 I know there’s going to be some Baltimore fans out there, so I’m really looking forward to it.”